 People go to the United States to see its great sights, and to take photos of the Statue of Liberty or the Golden Gate Bridge.
 But they do also visit to experience its way of life and its culture.
 And, in addition, the United States attracts more international students than any other English-speaking country.
 Few other countries offer such a range of institutions and such a range of programmes.
 At the top end, the universities are outstandingly good, though the competition for places is very tough.
 However, there are also plenty of other universities which offer an excellent, rounded education.

+KE programmes are focused on the North-East of the USA – unfortunately, the country is too large for us to show you everything!
 The northernmost part of the East Coast is known as New England, which consists of six states.
 It’s said to resemble England, and there are some similarities, but in other respects it’s quite different.
 New England is an area of huge forests, rolling hills and pretty villages with white houses and churches: the classic American scene.
 The coastline is rocky and varied.
 The biggest city in New England is lively and attractive Boston, and this region contains half of the Ivy League universities: Harvard, Yale, Dartmouth and Brown, as well as the prestigious Massachusetts Institute of Technology (MIT).